Symple85/Mudlet-Speedwalking/README.md

 # Mudlet-Speedwalking
 Generic Speed Walking Package that allows for custom lists and complex command inputs.

 Searchable list, echos back a clickable link to start speedwalking with and customizable notes as tooltips.

+Please use issues to report any bugs and new ideas!

 To install -
   1. Download the .mpackage to an easily accessible location.